whole-tale/wt_versioning/README.md

 ## FUSE Filesystems {#fuse-fss}

-The FUSE filesystems are implementations of filesystems that allow a tale instance to access its own versions and runs as POSIX filesystem hierarchies.
+The FUSE filesystems are implementations of filesystems that allow a tale to access its own versions and runs as POSIX filesystem hierarchies.
 These are implemented in the [GirderFS WholeTale Plugin](https://github.com/whole-tale/girderfs).